 Below we explain the nuances involved when choosing standard or actual costing for a manufacturing businesses.

 At Terillium we usually recommend businesses in the manufacturing industry use standard costing.
-Standard costing has the highest level of cost control, cost integrity, and financial stability.
+A standard cost system has the highest level of cost control, cost integrity, and financial stability.
 Standard costing measures day-to-day values of inventory and cost of goods sold against (“standard”) levels.
 This gives businesses a basis for comparison, and puts the company on track towards a migration to lean costing methodologies during lean manufacturing implementations.
 Standard Costing also enables variance analysis to measure the company’s costs and provide insight into the success of the business.
 Common variance analysis includes: purchase price, engineering, planned, actual, and other variances.

 The main decision that must be made when an organization utilizes standard costing is determining how often the standards should be set.
 Accurate reporting depends on continuous analysis, so businesses must choose how often they analyze their costs.
 It’s common to track and post current costs daily and compare against frozen costs to determine if new standards should be frozen sooner than the company’s policies and procedures dictate.

 Why Businesses Consider Switching Costing Methods

 A costing method is usually embedded in a company’s business practices, and operations are build around it.
 When implementing new software, it is important to evaluate the effectiveness of the current costing method.
 Both costing methods have pros and cons.
 The main difference between the two is how businesses want to value inventory and classify their cost of goods sold.

 Though most manufacturing businesses already use standard costing, many consider switching to actual for increased flexibility and more frequent reporting without variance analysis.
 Businesses that switch to actual costing should be prepared to:

 - Invest in shop floor data collection automation

 - Make a paradigm shift to managing inventory at a lot or serial level

 Switching to actual costing can be quite difficult for manufacturing businesses.
-Because it requires such precise measurement, employees on the production floor must meticulously track all costs and inventory at the highest level, which can be a time-consuming process.
+Because it requires such precise measurement, employees on the production floor must meticulously track all material costs and inventory at the highest level, which can be a time-consuming process.